UniversityOfHelsinkiCS/sis-importer/README.md

 - [Fetcher's README](./importer-api/README.md)
 - [Mankeli's README](./importer-mankeli/README.md)

+## How to connect to the local DB

+Connect to db: `docker exec -it sis-importer-db psql -U dev -h importer-db -d importer-db`

 ## Caveats

 - Document state: `documentState` field present in all data defines should the data be used or not.
 Mainly importer ignores any other data than `ACTIVE` (`DRAFT` and `DELETED` in most cases should be ignored).